 Today, there are over 135 SELPAs in the State.
 The SELPA governance structures vary in form, including models for Multi-District SELPAs, Multi-District/County Office SELPAs, Single District SELPAs, Multi-District/Multi-County SELPAs, County SELPAs with Joint Powers agreements, and Charter only SELPAs.
 Size and scope also vary across the state ranging in size from those serving fewer than 1,000 students to those serving more than 10,000 students.

 Even though there are many organizational structures for a SELPA, all SELPAs have the same basic goal: to deliver high quality special education programs and services to the students with disabilities in the most effective, efficient, and cost effective manner practicable.

-Costs for SELPA operations and the Administrative Unit are provided by funding from the state, which may be augmented by local, federal and state funds.
+Costs for SELPA operations and the Administrative Unit are provided by funding from the state, which may be augmented by local and/or federal funds.
 Each region determines the funds available for regionalized services and the responsibilities of the SELPA office.
 The SELPA policy-making body is designated in the Local Plan to make policy decisions, approve the SELPA budget and Allocation Plan, and direct SELPA operations.
 Responsibilities of the SELPA include such things as: